Building your home

 - get involved in community meetings about fire preparedness in the neighbourhood.
 Go to the CFA website for meeting details.

-It should always be borne in mind that the measures contained in Australian Standard (AS) 3959 - Construction of Buildings in Bushfire Prone Areas, cannot guarantee that a building will survive a bushfire event on every occasion.
+The measures contained in Australian Standard (AS) 3959 - Construction of Buildings in Bushfire Prone Areas, cannot guarantee that a building will survive a bushfire event on every occasion.
 This is substantially due to the unpredictable nature and behaviour of fire and extreme weather conditions.

 For further information see Related Links - Septic and waste water management.